adahra/DKVDua/README.md

 ==================================================================================

-Copyright 2014 Adnanto A.R. a.k.a NauiN <adnantoa@gmail.com>
+Copyright 2014 Adnanto A.R. a.k.a Blackshadow <adnantoa@gmail.com>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by